twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 ![[Screenshot (54).png]]

 ### Static NAT
-- Static NAT - A One-toone mapping
+- Static NAT - A One-to-One mapping
 - Requires one public address for each private address that needs to be translated

 ![[Screenshot (52).png]]